taosdata/TDengine/documentation/webdocs/markdowndocs/Super Table.md

 Note：

 1. The bytes of all tags together shall be less than 512
-2. Tag's data type can not be time stamp or nchar
+2. Tag's data type can not be time stamp
 3. Tag name shall be different from the field name
 4. Tag name shall not be the same as system keywords
 5. Maximum number of tags is 6